Yaniv/Venom-XSS-Advanced-Scanner-/README.md

 ![יניב](https://github.com/user-attachments/assets/bb26572f-2d8b-400e-b4e6-7d70536cc51e)

-About the Tool: Venom Advanced XSS Scanner 2025
+Venom Advanced XSS Scanner (Version 5.45)
 Overview

-What is Venom Advanced XSS Scanner?
-The Venom Advanced XSS Scanner is a sophisticated, Python-based tool designed for ethical penetration testers and security researchers to identify Cross-Site Scripting (XSS) vulnerabilities in web applications.
-Developed with a focus on precision, flexibility, and automation, Venom stands out as a powerful ally in the fight against web security threats.
-As of March 22, 2025, its latest iteration (Version 5.33) incorporates advanced features that make it a valuable asset for both novice and experienced security professionals.
+Venom Advanced XSS Scanner is a cutting-edge, open-source tool designed for ethical penetration testers and security researchers to identify Cross-Site Scripting (XSS) vulnerabilities in web applications.
+Built with Python, Venom combines precision, performance, and flexibility to deliver a professional-grade solution for vulnerability assessment.
+Version 5.45 introduces significant enhancements, making it a robust choice for both novice and expert users in the cybersecurity community.

 Venom Advanced XSS Scanner is a professional-grade tool for ethical penetration testers to identify XSS vulnerabilities with high accuracy.
 This version supports HTTP/HTTPS, smart POST/GET requests, custom POST from TXT files, session management, and AI model selection.

-Precise XSS Detection with Context-Aware Analysis:
-Venom excels at identifying XSS vulnerabilities by analyzing the context in which payloads are reflected (e.g., HTML attributes, JavaScript, or DOM).
-This reduces false positives and ensures that reported vulnerabilities are actionable.
-Flexible Session and Cookie Handling:
-The tool supports scanning with existing sessions, new sessions, or custom cookies via the -H/--headers flag.
-This allows testers to simulate real-world user interactions, making it ideal for authenticated testing scenarios.
-Comprehensive Payload Sourcing:
-Venom pulls payloads from local files (e.g., advanced_xss.txt, xss_payloads.txt), GitHub repositories, and custom directories.
-With over 8,000 unique payloads loaded in a single run (as seen in logs), it offers extensive coverage of XSS attack vectors.
-Advanced WAF/IPS Detection and 403 Bypass:
-It detects Web Application Firewalls (WAFs) and Intrusion Prevention Systems (IPS) and includes a configurable 403 bypass feature.
-This ensures testers can adapt to defensive mechanisms and continue scanning effectively.
-AI-Powered Optimization:
-With optional AI assistance (local learning or external API), Venom optimizes payloads based on response analysis, increasing the likelihood of detecting vulnerabilities in complex applications.
-Headless Browser Verification:
+Key Features

+Advanced XSS Detection: Utilizes precise context analysis to detect reflected and stored XSS vulnerabilities, with sanitization checks to minimize false positives.
+Parallel Payload Testing: Leverages multi-threading for high-performance scanning, with adaptive throttling to respect server limits and optimize speed.
-For high-severity findings, Venom uses a headless Chrome browser to verify payload execution (e.g., triggering alert() or confirm()), distinguishing between reflected and executable XSS.
+Robust Execution Verification: Integrates a headless Chrome browser to test payload execution across multiple contexts (e.g., DOM, scripts, attributes), ensuring accurate exploit confirmation.
-Real-Time Feedback and Detailed Reporting:
-The tool provides live progress updates (e.g., tests completed, vulnerabilities found) and generates comprehensive reports with full URLs, payloads, and severity levels, making remediation straightforward.
-Cross-Platform and Open-Source:
-Written in Python, Venom runs on Linux, Windows, and macOS, and its open-source nature allows customization and community contributions.

-● Precise XSS detection with context-aware payload analysis ● Session-aware POST/GET scanning with login and cookie support ● Custom POST request parsing from TXT files (SQLmap-compatible) ● Dynamic response comparison using similarity metrics ● Advanced WAF/IPS detection with configurable 403 bypass ● Payload sourcing from local files, GitHub, and custom directories ● AI-powered payload optimization (local or external API) ● Headless browser verification for executable XSS payloads ● Real-time scan progress with detailed feedback display ● Cookie and session injection with flexible new/existing session handling ● Comprehensive vulnerability reporting with full payload details
+WAF/IPS Evasion: Supports dynamic bypass payloads for Web Application Firewalls (WAF) and Intrusion Prevention Systems (IPS), with options to simulate 403 responses for testing.
+Custom Payload Integration: Loads payloads from a configurable directory or a specific file, offering flexibility for tailored testing scenarios.
+AI-Driven Optimization: Employs local machine learning (TF-IDF and cosine similarity) or external AI platforms (e.g., xAI, OpenAI) to prioritize effective payloads based on response context.
+Detailed Reporting: Provides comprehensive reports with full URLs, complete payloads, and execution status, exportable in JSON or CSV formats for easy sharing and analysis.
+Ethical Use Enforcement: Requires explicit user confirmation to ensure responsible and ethical application, aligning with professional standards.

+Why Venom?

+Venom stands out for its balance of precision, speed, and usability.
+Whether you’re a penetration tester validating a client’s application, a developer securing your own code, or a researcher exploring XSS techniques, Venom provides the tools you need to succeed—all while upholding ethical standards.

+Get Started
+Clone the repository, install dependencies, and run your first scan.
+Join me in advancing web security—one vulnerability at a time!

 Venom Advanced XSS Scanner is a professional-grade tool for ethical penetration testers to identify XSS vulnerabilities with high accuracy.
 This version supports HTTP/HTTPS, smart POST/GET requests, custom POST from TXT files, multiple custom headers, 403 bypass, and two AI-assisted payload optimization modes:
 - Local AI: Learns from past scans to optimize payloads (no API key needed).